Mathematics & Computer Science

 (Ph.D.
 Cornell University), is the advisor to the Math Club and Kappa Mu Epsilon, the Mathematics Honor Society at McDaniel.
-He studies Number Theory, Algebraic symmetry, and Arithmetic Statistics.
-He also enjoys baking pecan pi and crocheting hyperbolic surfaces.
+He studies number theory, algebraic symmetry, and arithmetic dynamics.
+He also enjoys baking pecan pi and high quality chalkboard chalk.

 Senior Lecturer Michelle Gribben

 (M.S.
 University of Maryland Baltimore County), teaches Finite Mathematics and focuses on making mathematics accessible.